 2. Schedule Outdoor Time Daily

 Without scheduling something, you’re doomed to never do it.
-When you schedule outdoor time into each day, you train yourself and your child to prioritise it.
+When you schedule outdoor time into each day, you train yourself and your child to prioritize it.
 Maybe every day isn’t realistic for you.
 If that’s the case, schedule it once or twice a week, for a longer period of time.
+Go camping somewhere with your favorite hiking carrier, taking toys, camping accessories to get full immersion in nature.
 Find a few hours over your weekend where you can visit a public park or a nature reserve near you.
-By prioritising this time in nature, you teach your children to value it, too.
+By prioritizing this time in nature, you teach your children to value it, too.

 3. Ask the Questions, Play the Games